6 Concealers That Will Make Your Dark Circles *Disappear*April 07, 2020

-Under eye concealer is like the undergarment of makeup.
+Under-eye concealer is like the undergarment of makeup.
 At its best, it’s undetectable and gives skin a seamless, flawless finish.
 At its worst, it’s lumpy and bumpy (in beauty terms, that means cakey) and it looks really obvious.
-And like a bra, the difference between a good and bad concealer ultimately comes down to finding the right fit for you: the perfect texture and shade, and the way in which you apply it will determine just how good your concealer looks — and how well it covers those dark circles.
+The difference between a good and bad concealer ultimately comes down to finding the right fit for you; finding the perfect texture and shade, and applying it correctly will determine just how good your concealer looks — and how well it covers those dark circles.

-We know, there are a dizzying amount of options out there: creams, liquid pens, sticks, light-reflecting, full coverage — and the list goes on.
-So, how do you know which one is the best under eye concealer for you?
-Easy.
-Follow our concealer cheat sheet.
-In the name of research, we brushed, tapped, and swiped on tons of different formulas to tell you which ones cover well and banish circles, all while looking natural on skin.
-Plus, we gleaned some pretty good application tips and techniques from the pros.
+From creams to pens, light-reflecting to full coverage, there are a dizzying amount of formulas to choose from.
+So, how do you know which one is the best under-eye concealer for you?
+In the name of research, we brushed, tapped and swiped on tons of different formulas to help you narrow your search.
+Shop our favorite under-eye concealers below, plus get schooled in application tips from the pros.

-For some of us, dark circles are the bane of our existence.
-Okay, maybe that’s a little overly dramatic, but they’re certainly annoying and a challenge to get rid of, or at least cover really well.
-So, where do they even come from?
 “Dark circles can be caused by a variety of different things,” says Joshua Zeichner, M.D., a dermatologist in New York City.
 For one, chronic inflammation can cause excess pigment.
-“This can be from everything ranging from aggressively removing eye make up to rubbing your eyes because of allergies,” he says.
+“This can be from things like aggressively removing eye makeup and rubbing your eyes because of allergies,” he says.
 Sun exposure can contribute to darkness, too.
-Sunlight triggers pigment-producing cells to produce melanin, the stuff that makes skin tan or gives you sun spots, and it can also lead to under eye pigmentation.
+Sunlight triggers pigment-producing cells to produce melanin leading to under-eye pigmentation.
 Age also plays a role.
 Thinning skin can cause blood vessels just under the skin to become more visible, revealing a blue-ish tint, he says.
 Then there’s just plain genetics.
-Sometimes dark circles just run in families.
+Sometimes dark circles run in families.
 See your dermatologist to pinpoint the exact reason for your discoloration and for a customized solution.
 In the meantime, there’s makeup.

-Dark circles can be tricky to hide.
-So, we asked celebrity makeup artist Jamie Greenberg for some of her best tricks.
-“You want a concealer that covers your problem areas without looking cakey or creasing,” she says.
+Dark circles can be tricky to hide so we asked celebrity makeup artist Jamie Greenberg for her best tricks.
 Here are her rules for a seamless application.

-5. You can skip the tools.
+5. Skip the tools.
 Save the tiny brushes for small details like blemishes.
-Greenberg likes to dab on under eye concealer with her ring finger (it’s the weakest of all, so using this finger won’t contribute to any pigment-inducing rubbing and tugging).
+Greenberg likes to dab on under-eye concealer with her ring finger to avoid any pigment-inducing rubbing and tugging.
 “The heat from your fingertip helps the product meld into your skin, which makes it look more natural,” she says.
-When using a concealer with pen-like applicator or wand, dab it under eyes, and then tap it in with your fingertip.
+When using a concealer with a pen-like applicator or wand, dab it under eyes, and then tap it in with your fingertip.